-Article 13 requires that a change of owner of land be notified to the Constable of the Parish in which the land is situated.
+Article 13 requires that a change of owner of land be notified to the Connétable of the Parish in which the land is situated.

-Article 14 requires that if the owner or occupier of land changes his or her name or the address to which notices under the Law are to be sent the Constable of the Parish in which the land is situated must be notified of the change.
+Article 14 requires that if the owner or occupier of land changes his or her name or the address to which notices under the Law are to be sent the Connétable of the Parish in which the land is situated must be notified of the change.

-Article 15 requires that a change of address of the occupier of land be notified to the Constable of the Parish in which the land is situated.
+Article 15 requires that a change of address of the occupier of land be notified to the Connétable of the Parish in which the land is situated.

-Article 16 provides that when the Rates List of the Parish has been approved by the Supervisory Committee the Constable of the Parish must make it available for inspection at certain places.
+Article 16 provides that when the Rates List of the Parish has been approved by the Supervisory Committee the Connétable of the Parish must make it available for inspection at certain places.

 Article 17 provides how a Parish is to apply the proceeds of a rate.
+In particular it allows for the establishment of funds by a Parish for a specific purposes.